 3: Receiving Gifts

-No, this love language isn’t necessarily materialistic.
-It just means that a meaningful or thoughtful gift makes them feel appreciated and loved.
-Something as simple as picking up a pint of their favorite ice cream after a long work week can make an impact on this love language.
+This Love Language isn’t necessarily materialistic.
+It just means that a meaningful or thoughtful gift makes your partner feel appreciated and loved.
+Something as simple as picking up a pint of their favorite ice cream after a long work week can make a huge impact.